Submissions

 • Authors declare that there is no conflict of interest; otherwise, it must be specified in “Comments to the Editor”.
 A statement must be included at the end of the manuscript.

-• The manuscript is not deposited in a preprint repository (to avoid the invalidation of nomenclatural acts and misunderstandings with publication dates).
+• Preprints will be considered for submission, except if the manuscript contains nomenclatural acts.
+In those cases, authors agree in not depositing them in a preprint repository (to avoid the invalidation of nomenclatural acts and misunderstandings with publication dates).

 • An authors’ contributions statement must be included in a section at the end of the article with the individual authors' contributions according to CRediT Taxonomy, for works authored by 2 (two) or more authors.

-• In order to verify texts similarity and prevent duplication or plagiarism occurrences, all manuscripts will be submitted to the tool Originality Check (Turnitin).
+• In order to verify texts similarity and prevent duplication or plagiarism occurrences, all manuscripts will be submitted to the tool Ithenticate (Turnitin).

 • When available, DOI number as an active link of the references have been provided.

-• Datasets used in the research, deposited in a scientific research data repository, should be cited in the “Materials and method section” and its reference (with the DOI number) should be included in the reference list.
+• Datasets used in the research, deposited in a scientific research data repository, should be cited and its reference (with the DOI number) should be included in the reference list.

-• Research grants from funding agencies (the research funder and the grant number) or any financial support were declared in the Acknowledgments section.
+• Research grants from funding agencies (the research funder and the grant number) or any financial support must be declared a Funding statement.

 Privacy Statement